tamakomori/linguine/README.md

 Linguine
 ========

+Linguine is a fast, compact scripting language with a C-like syntax.
+It offers modern features such as iterators and dictionaries, making it both beginner-friendly and highly expressive.

+The language includes a Just-in-Time (JIT) compiler that generates native machine code for supported platforms, with an interpreter fallback for others to ensure broad compatibility.

-Linguine is a fast, modern, compact scripting language for application integration such as plugin scripts.
-With its C-like syntax, it includes modern features like iterators and dictionaries, making it both beginner-friendly and powerful.
-The language includes a Just-in-Time compiler that generates native code for various platforms including Intel and Arm architectures, with interpreter fallback for other platforms.
-In addition, the language has a compiler backend that generates C source code, enabling native deployment of Linguine scripts.
+Linguine is designed primarily for application integration — such as plugin systems or game scripting.
+For game development, it features a compiler backend capable of generating C source code, allowing seamless native deployment of scripts on platforms where JIT compilation is restricted or unavailable.

 ## Build and Run

 ```
 make
+sudo make install
-./linguine hello.ls
+linguine hello.ls
 ```

 ## Development Status